 And we get to beat the hell out of graham crackers and/or cookies in the process!

-You can make pie crust with graham crackers, but you have another option.
-Cookie crumbs also make an excellent base.
-Of course, a graham cracker crust goes with most anything, as do crusts made with vanilla wafers, shortbread, and chocolate cookie crumbs (especially pudding-type pies).
+You can make pie crust with graham crackers, but you have another option - cookie crumbs also make an excellent base.
+A graham cracker crust goes with most anything, as do crusts made with vanilla wafers, shortbread, and chocolate cookie crumbs (especially pudding-type pies).

 - Vanilla Wafers